Custom Brand Styles

 You can change the button background, border, and text colors.
 By default, the button border will be 1 px.
 In order to change the colors for your buttons, click on the color icon to the left of the hex code value.
 This will open the color picker, where you can select Save in order to confirm the change.

 If you change your default button background color to white (#FFFFFF), then the preview button section will automatically generate a dark background so that the button is visible.

 Brand text settings

 You can utilize the brand text settings to determine your custom text and hyperlink colors for the text content block.
-Keep in mind that these settings only correlate with the colors set in the editor sidebar.
-Your custom text values will not populate in the text toolbar.
+Your brand colors will also be available in the color picker within the text toolbar.

 Creating your custom text color scheme

 The text settings for your brand already have pre-set values that you use in the editor when working with a custom template.
 Below you can also preview the default text and hyperlink settings as they will appear in the editor.

 To change the color, click on the color icon to the left of the hex code.
 This will open the color picker.
 Select Save to confirm the change.

 If you change your default text color to white (#FFFFFF), then the preview text will automatically generate a dark background so that the text is visible.